 Research into children's cancers

-Last year we spent more than £8 million on research into children’s cancer.
+Last year we spent nearly £8 million on research into children’s cancer.
 This money supports our doctors and scientists who are finding out what causes cancer in children and searching for better ways to diagnose and treat the disease.

 Our research has helped to transform survival rates for children with cancer.
 In the 1960s, around a quarter of children with cancer survived.
 Today, three quarters survive and Cancer Research UK is at the heart of this huge progress.